Empower secure, external collaboration with Slack Connect

 Get insight into how your team is collaborating

-A centralised dashboard allows you to see who employees are connected to, who initiated the connection and who approved each one.
+A centralized dashboard allows you to see who employees are connected to, who initiated the connection, and who approved each one.

 |